BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 This file is created upon the first script launch and automatically updates thereafter.

 Please note that any changes made to the file will take effect only after restarting the script.<br>
-If you're unsure about a specific setting, set its value to None.
-The script will analyze the file and regenerate it if errors are found.
+If unsure about a setting, remove its line.
+The script will analyze the file and reset missing settings to defaults upon restart.

 For detailed explanations of each setting, **click to expand below:**